Kitchen Exhaust Fan Replacement: A Comprehensive Guide

 4. Test the Fan: Turn the power back on and test the fan to ensure it is working correctly.
 Make sure it effectively removes smoke and odors from the kitchen.

-When to Replace the Kitchen Exhaust Fan?
+When Should You Replace a Commercial Kitchen Exhaust Fan?

 1. Inefficiency